usedhondacivic/fpga_raymarching_gpu/writeup/content.md

 The group approves this report for inclusion on the course website.

-The group approves the video for inclusion on the course youtube channel.
+The group approves the video for inclusion on the course's YouTube channel.

 ### Code listing